“It’s nothing, I’m fine.”

 Sound familiar?
 Some people just don’t like the doctor.
 Whether it’s fear, busy-ness, shame, discomfort, or something else, many choose to stay away.
 In fact, psychologists even have a name for this phenomenon: health information avoidance.

 But when it comes to skin cancer, avoiding screenings or a diagnostic test could be life threatening, especially for people with a family history of melanoma, a personal history of frequent sunburns, and/or fair or heavily freckled skin.
+If people are not sure about how deep their family history may go with illnesses like this, they may want to get more info here from genealogybank.com on how they can check into their family history and see if there are other links.

 We asked people with advanced melanoma what they would say to someone who didn’t want to ask about a mole for fear that it might be Melanoma.
 Here’s what they had to say: